Chest Dip

 -

-Slowly lower: Bend your elbows and lower your body weight to roughly a 90° elbow angle.
-Lower under control — no bouncing at the bottom.
+Slowly lower: Bend your elbows and descend under control to roughly a 90° elbow angle.
+No bouncing at the bottom.

 -

-Press up strongly: Push through the chest and triceps, keeping elbows tucked naturally.
-Do not lock your arms hard at the top.
+Press up strongly: Push through the chest and triceps, keeping elbows tucked.
+Avoid aggressive elbow lockout at the top.

 -